-It is one of the most popular tourist spots in Australia, with many Australians heading there from all parts of the country, to relax and enjoy the almost year round sunshine!
+It is one of the most popular tourist spots in Australia, with many Australians heading there from all parts of the country, to relax and enjoy the almost year-round sunshine!

 The city is the sixth most populated in Australia, and only second behind Brisbane in Queensland.
-Before the tourist boom, the Gold Coast was actually known as South Coast (simply because it was south of Brisbane!
+Before the tourist boom, the Gold Coast was actually known as South Coast, simply because it was south of Brisbane!

-Getting to the Gold Coast
+Best Time to Visit The Gold Coast

 When I finally summed up the courage to get my Australian working holiday visa, I began to research which place I would fly into first.